Investment in Switzerland

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The manufacturing Purchasing Managers’ Index (PMI) produced by Credit Suisse and procure.ch rose to 49.4 in October from 44.6 in September, representing a seven-month high.
+The manufacturing Purchasing Managers’ Index (PMI) produced by Credit Suisse and procure.ch fell marginally to 41.9 in June from 42.1 in May.

-The KOF economic barometer—a leading composite indicator for the Swiss economy, which forecasts a six-month period—rose to 94.7 in October from a revised 93.1 in September (previously reported: 93.2).
+The KOF economic barometer—a leading composite indicator for the Swiss economy—rose to 59.4 points in June from the record low of 46.6 recorded in May.